OfficeDev/office-store-docs/README.md

 # AppSource documentation
-Welcome to the Microsoft AppSource (formerly Office Store) documentation.
-Here you can find content related to publishing apps and add-ins to the AppSource.
+Welcome to the Microsoft AppSource documentation.
+Here you can find content related to publishing apps and add-ins to AppSource.
+When you add your solution to AppSource, you also make it available in the Office Store within Office.
 For the best experience, we recommend that you view this content on [docs.microsoft.com](https://docs.microsoft.com/en-us/office/dev/store/submit-to-the-office-store).

 ## Give us your feedback